stulp/dmpbbo/tutorial/bbo_for_dmps.md

         costs.append(cur_cost)
 ```

 This nicely separates the non-real time optimization scripts from the real-time DMP execution on the real robot.
-But of course, those comments don't do anything.
-We thus have to reorganize the loop somewhat.
+But of course, those comments about the robot executing the dmp don't do anything.
+To integrate the execution of the dmps on the robot, we have to reorganize the loop somewhat.

 ```Python
 # INITIALIZE OPTIMIZATION